RonanMc99/coachs-plan/README.md

 ## Testing

-I began the testing using some simple unittests using SimpleTestCase and TestCasel; however, due to the complexity of working with a third-party payment processor, testing for the main shopping logic was performed by manual QA and recorded in a spreadsheet.
+I began the testing using some simple unittests using SimpleTestCase and TestCase; however, due to the complexity of working with a third-party payment processor, testing for the main shopping logic was performed by manual QA and recorded in a spreadsheet.

-To execute tests:
+These manual tests include a test for each user story.

+### Automated tests
+A small number of automated tests were created to test for valid response codes and against simple page functionality within the Pages and Blog apps.
+To execute these tests:

 '''
 docker-compose exec web python manage.py test